 But, Monkey did the same, and we received emails from very concerned parents about what their children are being exposed to.
 One mom told us her daughter was contacted by a man who sent her a video of him masturbating to her videos.
 Another dad said, “Within 10 minutes of logging into this app my child was inundated with sexual requests, mostly by men of age 19 to 29.
 This is a very unsafe app for kids.”

 There’s only so much that can be controlled.

 Anonymity = good thing/bad thing.
 This is both a benefit and a detriment.
 The app’s creators want Yee to be a place where kids who might benefit from finding a listening, non-judgmental ear is there for them (they shared a few comments from users who struggle with bullying who found solace in the app), but we just don’t believe that most teens have the wisdom to know how to navigate anonymous environments.

-The bottom line: are Yee and Monkey safe?
+The bottom line: are Yee, Monkey, and Monkey Monkoy safe?

 Parents, we just don’t think teens need either of these apps.
 Although we appreciated the information shared by the app’s creators and the efforts they’re taking to protect kids, we can’t condone random conversations among teens.
 In fact, we would like to do this to all anonymous chat apps:

 Are you interested in having greater insight into the social media platforms that your kids are using?
 Bark is one of the best platforms we’ve tested.
 If your kid is using social media, then they need Bark.
 We trust them and we think you should, too!

 *There may be affiliate links throughout this post because we’ve tested and trust a small list of parental control solutions.
 Our work saves you time!
 If you decide that you agree with us, then we may earn a small commission, which does nothing to your price.
 Enjoy!